ROTI-GCV: Generalized Cross-Validation for right-ROTationally Invariant Data: Deferred Proofs

 \subsection{Useful Results}

 \begin{lemma}[Hanson-Wright for Spherical Vectors] Let $\bl{v} \in \R^{n}$ be a random vector distributed uniformly on $S^{n - 1}$ and let $\bl{A} \in \R^{n \times n}$ be a fixed matrix.
 Then

-for some absolute constants $C, K$. \end{lemma} \begin{proof} Isoperimetric inequalities imply that vectors uniformly distributed on $S^{n - 1}$ satisfy convex concentration (see \cite{schechtmannote}) with constant $K/\sqrt{n}$, for some absolute constant $K$, where we note that having sub-Gaussian tails around the median is equivalent to having them around the mean (see e.g. \cite{chazottesnote}).
-We can then apply \cite[Theorem~2.3]{adamczak2014note} and rescale. \end{proof}
+for some absolute constants $C, K$. \end{lemma} \begin{proof} Isoperimetric inequalities imply that vectors uniformly distributed on $S^{n - 1}$ have sub-Gaussian tails around their median (see \cite{schechtmannote}).
+Explicitly, it is stated that for $\bl{v} \sim \mathrm{Unif}(S^{n - 1})$, one has that for any $1$-Lispchitz function $f: \R^n \to \R$, one has

+where $M$ denotes the median of $f(X)$ (i.e. $\min(\P(f(\bl{v}) \geq M), \P(f(\bl{v}) \leq M)) \geq \frac{1}{2}$).
+We now use \cite[Theorem~1.2]{chazottesnote}, which shows that having sub-Gaussian tails with respect to the median is equivalent to having sub-Gaussian tails with respect to the mean, with different constants.
+Thus, it holds that for any $1$-Lipschitz function $f$, one has